 After completing the analysis of a comparison, Relative Insight will generate an output of the statistically significant findings.

-Users are presented with the results in the comparison explorer, from which the most relevant discoveries can be added to insight cards.
+Users are presented with the results in the Explore from which the most relevant discoveries can be added to insight cards.

-The findings of the analysis are split across three primary categories - differences, frequencies and similarities.
+The findings of the analysis are split into three primary categories - differences, frequencies, and similarities.

 Differences